 -

 Additionally, candidates should be prepared to commit to a 5-year training bond totaling USD 36,000, effective from the final line check until the fifth anniversary, non-prorated.
-Compensation (salary, after tax) includes a monthly package of AED 22,465, (approx. $6,100 USD) encompassing basic salary, housing, and transportation allowances.
+Compensation (salary, after tax) includes a monthly package of AED 22,465, (approx. $6,100 USD) encompassing basic salary, housing, and transportation allowances during the initial training, and approximately 40,000 AED ($11,000 USD) after completion of all the airline training requirements.
 Additional benefits feature medical insurance, end-of-service gratuity, 36 days of annual paid leave, concessional tickets for family and friends, an open-ended contract, annual leave ticket, and pilot income protection.

 Enhancing Your Job Application Success